nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Wednesday 26-Apr-2023

+Lots of emails with questions about the volunteer exercise coming up on Saturday have been distracting me.
+Despite this, here are some takeaways from today:

+- Great to get a reminder on using SQL Inner and Outer JOIN statements.
+- SQL Alias is helpful not only in renaming an existing column but for _naming an expression_ that processes data within the query.
+- Handling 'Null's in SQL statements: Using a JOIN statement that relies on the asymmetric table, then joins the completed table(s) will return Null values.
+This could be _good or bad_ depending on the purpose.
+- Quicksort algorithm development is going more slowly than I had hoped.
+Will continue working through the requirements in an attempt to break down the problem as much on my own as I can.

 ## Tuesday 25-Apr-2023

 Much of the weekend was spent at volunteer events.
 On Monday the 24th I configured Netlify to deploy a test build branch based on my updates over the last several weeks, incorporating Auth0 and API calls.
 It works, however there is a problem and I suspect it is a timing issue when an API call is made but the page renders without a valid response.